-For information regarding the matching contributions made to our named executive officers in 2020 see "-Summary Compensation Table" under the column "All Other Compensation" and the related footnote.
+For information regarding the matching contributions made to our named executive officers in 2021 see "-Summary Compensation Table" under the column "All Other Compensation" and the related footnote.

 Employee Stock Purchase Plan.
-Beginning January 1, 2021, we offer an employee stock purchase plan, or ESPP, through which our executives and employees can purchase shares of our common stock through payroll deductions and through matching employer contributions.
+As of January 1, 2021, we offer an employee stock purchase plan, or ESPP, through which our executives and employees can purchase shares of our common stock through payroll deductions and through matching employer contributions.
 Participants in the ESPP may deduct up to 15% of their after-tax base pay.
 At the end of each calendar quarter, we make a matching contribution to the account of each participant who has been continuously employed by us or a participating subsidiary for the last four calendar quarters if the participant has held the shares purchased in the quarter to which the matching contribution relates for at least one year.
-For officers, including our named executive officers, matching contributions are equal to 1/2 of the amount contributed during the quarter that is one year earlier than the quarter in which the matching contribution was made.
+For employees with more than ten years of service and employees in certain designated leadership roles, including our named executive officers, matching contributions are equal to one-half of the amount contributed during the quarter that is one year earlier than the quarter in which the matching contribution was made.
 The matching contributions, together with the employee deferrals, are used to purchase shares of our common stock on the open market.

 Health and Welfare Benefits.
 We sponsor various broad-based health and welfare benefit plans for our employees.
 We provide all our employees, including our named executive officers, with basic life insurance and the option for additional life insurance.
-The taxable portion of the premiums on company-paid basic life insurance for our named executive officers is reflected below under "-Summary Compensation Table" under the column "All Other Compensation" and related footnote.
+The taxable portion of the premiums on company-paid basic life insurance for our named executive officers is reflected below under "- Summary Compensation Table" under the column "All Other Compensation" and related footnote.

 Other Benefits.
 We provide few perquisites to our executives that are not offered to our employees generally.
 In general, the perquisites provided are intended to help our executives be more productive and efficient and to protect us and the executive from certain business risks and potential threats.
-The compensation committee regularly reviews the perguisites provided to our executive officers.
-Further detail regarding executive perquisites in 2020 can be found in the "-Summary Compensation Table" under the column "All Other Compensation" and the related footnote.
+The compensation committee regularly reviews the perquisites provided to our executive officers.
+Further detail regarding executive perquisites in 2021 can be found in the "-Summary Compensation Table" under the column "All Other Compensation" and the related footnote.